cypress-io/circleci-orb/docs/examples.md

 ## store-test-reports

 Stores test results using post-steps parameter, see https://on.cypress.io/reporters, assumes that reports are saved in folder "cypress/results".
-Also see "artifacts" parameter.
+Also see [artifacts](#artifacts) parameter.

 ```yaml
 version: 2.1